sjster/introduction_to_computational_statistics/mini_book/docs/getting_started.md

 ## Databricks Community Edition

-Databricks offers a [Community Edition](https://community.cloud.databricks.com/login.html) of their Data Science ecosystem for running experiments and notebooks.
+Databricks offers a [Community Edition](https://community.cloud.databricks.com/login.html) of their Data Science ecosystem for running experiments in notebooks.
 You can sign up for a free account and start running the notebooks for the course.
 The advantages for using Databricks over other Data Science ecosystems:

 * Integration with MLflow for experiment management
 * Integration with Git for version control of your notebooks